SolaceDev/solace-dev-codelabs/markdown/tracing-ea/tracing-ea.md

 The areas or feature interactions to avoid include but are not limited to:
 * Direct Messaging
 * HA (High Availability) / Redundancy
-* Transactions (local, XA)
+* XA Transactions
 * Replication
-* Replay
 * DMR (Dynamic Message Routing)
 * Upgrades to/from this EA version of the broker - the broker must be removed upon completion of your EA testing
-* Appliances and PubSub+ Cloud are not supported at this time
+* Appliances are not supported at this time
-* PubSub+ Manager does not support Distributed Tracing

 This package MUST NOT be used in production.